Creating dotnet new templates with samples

 Creating

-• Create a subfolder inside content for each template and put your template project source code there: sample
+contentfor each template and put your template project source code there: sample - For each template folder, create a subfolder

 In this .json you should define things like template name (shortName) and what it’s root namespace that will be replaced when a new project use this template (sourceName)